Spray Nozzle Glossary & Technical Guide

 Disinfection & Sanitization

 Precision nozzles for applying disinfectants and sanitizers.
-Engineered for healthcare, food service, and sanitation applications requiring controlled chemical application.
-Must deliver uniform coverage with minimal chemical waste.
+Engineered for healthcare, food service, and sanitation applications requiring controlled chemical application with uniform coverage and minimal chemical waste per square foot treated.

 Cooling & Quenching

-Specialized nozzles for rapid cooling and thermal management.
-Used in metalworking, manufacturing, and industrial processes requiring precise temperature control.
-Must deliver rapid heat transfer while preventing thermal shock.
+Specialized nozzles for rapid cooling and thermal management in metalworking, manufacturing, and steel processing.
+Must deliver rapid heat transfer while preventing thermal shock to materials being processed in hot rolling mills and forge operations.

 Coating & Surface Treatment

 Precision application nozzles for coatings, sealants, and surface treatments.
 Delivers uniform coverage with minimal waste for professional results.
-Critical for applications requiring smooth, even finish without runs or drips.
+Critical for applications requiring smooth, even finish without runs or drips in roofing, engineered wood, and building materials production.

 Cleaning & Washing